alttch/busrt/README.md

 (e.g. web sockets), which makes things even more worse.

-Comparison of "qos.no" stages is useless, as HTTP always must return some response, even if it is has no content.
+Comparison of "qos.no" stages is useless, as HTTP always must return some response, even if it has no content.

 ## About the authors